sky-uk/etcd-bootstrap/README.md

 ## vmware-etcd container

-On top of the functionality provided by the aws-etcd container, the vmware-etcd container has support to read credentials from a user specified file.
+On top of the functionality provided by the cloud-etcd container, the vmware-etcd container has support to read credentials from a user specified file.

 To use this feature, set the `VMWARE_CREDENTIALS` environment variable with reference to the location of the file that